Bonds versus collectives for higher rate taxpayers

 Dividend Allowance and Personal Savings Allowance

-The dividend allowance reduced to £2,000 from the 2018/19 tax year and £1,000 from the 2023/24 tax year.
-The government has announced their intention to reduce the dividend allowance to £500 in 2024/25.
-This means that an investor doesn't have to pay tax on the first £1,000 of dividend income in 2023/24.
-For dividends in excess of £1,000 a higher and additional rate taxpayer will pay tax at 33.75% and 39.35% respectively.
+The dividend allowance reduced to £2,000 from the 2018/19 tax year and to £1,000 from the 2023/24 tax year.
+This then further reduced to £500 in 2024/25 and will remain the same in 2025/26.
+This means that an investor doesn't have to pay tax on the first £500 of dividend income in 2024/25.
+For dividends in excess of £500 a higher and additional rate taxpayer will pay tax at 33.75% and 39.35% respectively.

 The personal savings allowance means that a higher rate taxpayer can earn up to £500 each tax year in savings income tax free (an additional rate taxpayer has no personal savings allowance).